 A – Apply incognito® spray, roll-on or suncream & reapply when necessary.

 K – Keep away from stagnant water.

 Always sleep under a good quality impregnated mosquito net and prepare it before you go out for the evening.
-Avoid emitting carbon dioxide, for example, by burning a candle as this invites insects in, burn Java citronella oil in an oil burner or citronella incense sticks instead.
+Avoid emitting carbon dioxide, for example, by burning a candle, burn Java citronella oil in an oil burner or citronella incense sticks instead.

-Spray incognito® on and around your door before entering as mosquitoes often lay in wait on the outside of doors and windows and this simple procedure helps to keep them out of your dwelling.
+Spray incognito® on and around your door before entering to keep insects out of your dwelling.
+Mosquitoes often lay in wait on the outside of doors and windows.

-Wrap laundry up in plastic bags or other airtight containers and keep all luggage closed!
+Wrap laundry in plastic bags or other airtight container and keep all luggage closed.
 Stay in screened accommodation or other safe refuges, where possible.

 Avoid all fragrances.
 Some, such as lavender actually attract insects – just look closely at a lavender bush!
 Be aware that most toiletries and sunscreens along with most fabric softeners contain scent.
 Be aware of your odour output.

 Use incognito® soaps to be fully camouflaged.
 Nearly all ordinary soaps contain insect attractants making it very hard to avoid mosquito bites.

 A lot of mosquitoes zero in on the ears, wrists and ankles because this is where the skin is thinner and blood vessels are nearer the surface, this is one of the reasons why women generally get bitten more than men.
 Make sure to pay particular attention to these points when applying repellent.

 When walking through the countryside, tuck your trousers into your socks and spray liberally with incognito® anti mosquito all over.
 If you are going to be at risk from ticks it is a sensible idea to bring your own Tick Remover.
 It can be very risky removing a tick with tweezers because its innards can be squeezed inside the host.